varlanv/java-test-konvence/README.md

   tasks `testKonvenceEnforceAll` and `testKonvenceDryEnforceWithFailing` will still be created, but will have no-op action.
 Default is **true**.
-* **applyAutomaticallyAfterTestTask** - if set to **true**, all tests will be automatically renamed after `test` task.
-If set to **false**, applying test naming tranformations will be available only through `testKonvenceEnforceAll` task.
+* **applyAutomaticallyAfterTestTask** - if set to **true**, all tests will be automatically renamed(if needed) after `test` task.
+If set to **false**, applying test naming transformations will be available only through `testKonvenceEnforceAll` task.
   Default is **true**.
 * **useCamelCaseForMethodNames** - if is to **true**, camel case method names will be used, instead of the default snake case.
 Default is **false**.